 In the early stages of the disease, seniors with Alzheimer’s may forget to eat or have difficulty remembering meal preparation steps.
 Caregivers can help by:

 • Leaving easy-to-follow preparation directions in the kitchen

 • Planning family or group meals where assistance can be offered

 Mealtime distractions can make the agitation and confusion often associated with later stages of AD worse.
-Senior care providers in Columbus encourage caregivers to help reduce distractions by:
+Columbus Home Care Assistance, a leading senior care provider, encourages caregivers to help reduce distractions by:

 • Turing off the TV or radio

 • Trying not to make or take calls or step away from the table for long periods of time